learnk8s/learnk8s.io/src/bite-sized-articles/cluster-size/clusterSize.md

 This means that the different apps running in a Kubernetes cluster share various resources, including the hardware, CPU, memory, operating system, network, Kubernetes components (e.g. container runtime, kubelet, API server), and cluster-wide services (e.g. DNS).

-For most applications this is not a problem — but for very security-sensitive apps, or apps that must comply with security policies, it may be.
+For most applications, this is not a problem — but for very security-sensitive apps, or apps that must comply with security policies, it may be.

 The reason is that all these shared resources can be misused as attack vectors.